zoeurl/zoedowney.github.io/_posts/2023-07-25-breakfast-at-tiffanys.md

 image-alt-text: "Audrey Hepburn as Holly Golightly, looks back over her shoulder towards us.
 She is wearing orange pyjamams and purple earrings, and a mischievous smile on her face"
 ---

 There’s a surreality to watching an old movie.
 Witnessed is a segment of life shelved away from the stream of time. _Breakfast at Tiffany’s_ is a picture tethered to a specific stylish moment.
 It’s a well-worn admission but I’m a sucker for 60s steez — especially in a New York setting.
-I rest my phone on the nightstand and press _play_; Audrey Hepburn’s familiar, ‘[funny](https://youtu.be/GSq3lDecLqg)’ face appears.

 Writer Paul Varjak (George Peppard) meets socialite Holly ‘Golightly’ when he moves into her building in the Upper East Side.
 Paul asks to use the telephone; she obliges but realises she’s late for an engagement.
 Holly pins her hair and dabs eyelashes while sending Paul on a quest for missing ‘alligator’ shoes.
 He gently detangles the mystery of Holly’s morning rush like a daytime TV detective unpacking a murder.
 Mid-chaos her cat — ‘Cat’ — jumps onto his shoulders.
 She fondly nicknames her new neighbour ‘Fred’ after her similar-looking brother.
 It’s a charming interaction that waters the seed of their soon-to-be friendship.